Odeh Al-Fakhouri: Amman FC

-Al-Fakhouri began playing with the first team of Jordanian First Division League side Amman FC team since 2021 as a 15-year old, as he was recognized for his unique talents within the club.
+Al-Fakhouri began playing with the first team of Jordanian First Division League side Amman FC since 2021 as a 15-year old, as he was recognized for his unique talents within the club.

-In a closely-fought 2–1 loss to Jordanian Pro League side Al-Hussein during the 2023–24 Jordan FA Cup, Odeh found himself beating a cup record, as he became the youngest goalscorer in the cup's history at 17-years old.
+In a closely-fought 2–1 loss to Jordanian Pro League side Al-Hussein during the 2023–24 Jordan FA Cup, Al-Fakhouri found himself beating a cup record, as he became the youngest goal scorer in the cup's history at 17-years old.

 He had received an offer from a Cypriot club during his time at Amman FC.
 However, he rejected the offer.

 Al-Hussein

 On 15 August 2024, Al-Fakhouri agreed to permanently join Jordanian Pro League side Al-Hussein on a 3-year contract.
+He started with the club's B team, which participated in the 2024 Jordanian First Division League.
+There, he was able to score three goals in the competition.